stblake/photic/README.md

 ### Qatar - Eastern Qatar to Sir Baniyas Island

 The modelled satellite-derived bathymetry comprised $14716$ $\text{km}^2$ at a horizontal resolution of 30m.
 The modelled gridded dataset has dimensions 5774 by 6905 and is projected in the WGS84 (EPSG:4326) coordinate system.
-The dataset is a 47 MB compressed geotiff.
+The dataset is a 47 MB compressed geotiff, which can be downloaded [here](https://drive.google.com/file/d/1whcQ1d_a5pJ0ev7Gs3T4BOujJQKmsHil/view?usp=share_link).

 <p align="center">
   <img src="H_qatar_east_viridis.jpg" width="900" title="Eastern Qatar to Sir Baniyas Island Satellite-Derived Bathymetry">